tmartin424/Pong-Game/README.md

 # Pong-Game
 Add and improve to Pong game already started by Joe.
 The code cloned from Joe is a work in progress and the game isn't playable.
 The main goal is to make the game run seamlessly with no apparent issues.
+Also change the colors and theme.
 Then if I have enough time, I also plan to add some neat features that don’t already exist in the code.

 ## Road Map